Event

 Historical Nobel Peace Prize Laureates: Andrei Sakharov

-This year marks fifty years since Andrei Sakharov received the Nobel Peace Prize.
+2025 marks fifty years since Andrei Sakharov received the Nobel Peace Prize.
 This means that the archive containing information of the nomination and election of this Soviet scientist and activist can now be opened.
-What lies within, and why the prize to Sakharov remains relevant – find out on this Late Night event at the Nobel Peace Center.
+What lies within why is the prize to Sakharov still relevant?

 All material regarding the nomination and awarding of the Nobel Peace Prize is held in secrecy for fifty years.
 Only now can we read the nomination letters from 1975 when the renowned Soviet scientist and activist Andrei Sakharov received the peace prize.